alephium/amd-miner/README.md

 # amd-miner

-CUDA capable PoW miner for Alephium.
+AMD capable PoW miner for Alephium base on OpenCL.

-Please make sure that you have installed Nvidia driver for you GPU.
-You could verify that by running the `nvidia-smi` command.
+Please make sure that you have installed AMD pro for you GPU.

 ### Ubuntu miner from source code